jpshade/learning-git/README.md

 # Learning Git
-Git is a distributed version control system.
+Git is a distributed version control system and it's awesome.